stjordanis/WoSCA/README.md

 ----------------------------------------

+**Submission Information**

-Papers should be submitted in ACM Conference format, via easychair (link to come).
+Papers should be submitted in ACM Conference format, and are limited to 8 pages, including references.
+Papers can be submitted via [EasyChair](https://easychair.org/conferences/?conf=wosca20).
+We particularly welcome papers focused on practical, open source tools for contract analysis.

+The firm deadline for all submissions is **FRIDAY, MAY 22, 2020**.